TeamWin/android_device_lge_g4/README.md

 ## TWRP device tree for LG G4 (International)

-The whole tree is based on omnirom 6.0 and brought to you by steadfaster.
+The whole tree is expecting omnirom 6.0 sources and is a mix of TeamWin (base tree) + jcadduono (extended tree) + steadfaster (even more extended - omnirom 6.0 compatible, optimized kernel, and fully working decryption).
 Prepare the sources from here: https://github.com/omnirom/android/tree/android-6.0

 Add to `.repo/local_manifests/h815.xml`: